jcarswell/hris-integration/source/references/settings.rst

     Refer to `Django choices <https://docs.djangoproject.com/en/4.0/ref/models/fields/#choices>`

-    For more complex choice field definitions place them in your validtors sub-module in the root of your module
+    For more complex choice field definitions place them in your validators sub-module in the root of your module
 :field_properties.min_value: The minimum acceptable value